 Certain severe adverse reactions may be related to the rate of infusion.
-The recommended infusion rate given under section 4.2 must be closely followed.
+The recommended infusion rate given under section Posology and method of administration must be closely followed.
 Patients must be closely monitored and carefully observed for any symptoms throughout the infusion period.